How to Grow Mountain Laurel (Kalmia latifolia)

 • All parts of this plant are toxic to people and some livestock.
 Keep it away from play areas or pastures.

 • Mountain laurel foliage is highly flammable and can produce flame lengths of 100 feet when the shrubbery burns.
-Keep it away from houses and buildings in fire-prone areas.
+Explore fire-resistant cultivars if you live in a dry area prone to fires.

 • Mountain laurel is the state flower for Connecticut and Pennsylvania.